telerik/blazor-docs/components/drawer/icons.md

 }
 ````

->caption The result from the code snippet above

 >note The `IconField` and `IconClassField` are rendered as `<span class="" />`, whereas the `ImageUrlField` is rendered as `<img src="" />`

 ## See Also